 We’ll be sharing solutions to each of these considerations and much more for GlobalBanks Insiders in a special report focusing on opening bank accounts in Poland as a non-resident.

 If you’re interested in having access to this report, you can send us a message using the chat feature below or sign up for GlobalBanks Insider.

-Depending on the banks you choose and what documents you have, there are some serious hoops to jump through when figuring out how to open a Polish bank account for non-residents.
+Depending on the bank you choose to open an account with and what documents you have, there are some serious hoops to jump through when figuring out how to open a bank account in Poland as a non-resident.

 Sometimes, just finding a branch that’s willing to accept non-residents can be time-consuming and tedious.

 And, finding a competent banker that speaks English can be a challenge.